 If you report sick again with the same complaints after signing the VSO, the UWV may judge that you have been continuously ill, which could lead to withdrawal of your benefits.

-A VSO during illness can only be successful if all conditions are clear and meet the legal requirements.
-Let the review settlement agreement by a employment lawyer to avoid problems.
+A VSO during illness can only be successful if all the terms are clear and meet the legal requirements.
+Have the settlement agreement checked by a employment lawyer to avoid problems.

 Take contact at for advice and guidance on closing a VSO during illness.